lwijshoff/waldjugend-plugin/README.md

 Once activated, the plugin will:
 - Provide an easy-to-use interface for customizing theme settings.
-- Allow administrators to change various visual aspects of the [waldjugend-theme](https://github.com/lwijshoff/waldjugend-theme), including header and footer elements, such as Horst / Ortsgruppe or Landesverband.
+- Allow administrators to change various visual aspects of the [waldjugend-theme](https://github.com/lwijshoff/waldjugend-theme), including header and footer elements, such as Horst / Ortsgruppe or Associations.
 - Apply changes to the site once saved, ensuring a consistent look and feel across sites.

-> [!TIP]
-> No additional configuration should be required after activation for basic functionality.

 ## Compatibility